rmcanany/SolidEdgeHousekeeper/README.md

 #### Save as
 Exports the file to a non-Solid Edge format.

 Select the file type using the `Save As` combobox.
 Select the directory using the `Browse` button, or check the `Original Directory` checkbox.
-These controls are on the task tab below the task list.
+These controls are on the **Task Tab** below the task list.

 Images can be saved with the aspect ratio of the model, rather than the window.
 The option is called `Save as image -- crop to model size`.
-It is located on the Configuration tab.
+It is located on the **Configuration Tab**.

 You can optionally create subdirectories using a formula similar to the Property Text Callout.
 For example `Material %{System.Material} Thickness %{Custom.Material Thickness}`.
 The PropertySet designation, `System.` or `Custom.` is required.
 These refer to where the property is stored in a Solid Edge file.